AlexanderAlatorreGovea/web-components/README.md

 # web-components
 This is a repository to practice using native html web components.

+# Web Components Definition

+Refers to custom elements, templates, and the shadow DOM of a set of technologies.

 ## Building Blocks